 Oh, the adorable little old Portuguese ladies.
 Who think it will be so helpful if they just give you this one piece of advice about raising your children… Like telling you that your child should be wearing a hat.
 Or another sweater.
 Or not playing in the rain.
 I’ve found it’s best to just smile, nod, even thank them.
 And to remember that they do it out of love. …Aaaand that we’ll all be old one day, and will still want people to be kind to us…

 …about Atendimento Prioritário

-The elderly, disabled, pregnant women and people with children under two have the right to atendimento prioritário, meaning they get served first, or at least bumped to the head of the line.
+The elderly, disabled, pregnant women and people with children under two years old have the right to atendimento prioritário.
+This means that they get served first, or at least bumped to the head of the line.
 This is not just politeness, it is actually the law.
 So don’t feel you need to demure or wave off offers to let you “cut” in line at the supermarket, at ticket counters and even busy cafés or padarias (bread shops).
 Just smile, say obrigado in a general way to everyone, and go ahead…

 - If no one offers to let you go first, but there are more than 3-4 people ahead of you and the baby’s about to lose it, you can say “posso?” (“may I?” pronounced “POH-ssoo?”)–while holding the baby–and gesture to the front of the line.

 - In official settings (the airport, tickets for museums, etc.) there may be a specific line for atendimento prioritário.
 Ask a security guard or other employee for more information.

 - On the metro, buses and trams there are reserved seats–usually upholstered in red–next to a sign on the window.
 Don’t be shy about asking someone to get up if you need to (do use your “por favor“s, “obrigado“s and grateful smiles, of course).

 Sea lion kisses at the zoo – for the young and young at heart!

 Other Online Resources for Traveling with Children